iov-one/docs/docs/introduction.md

 **IOV Weave** is a framework to quickly build your custom ABCI application to power a blockchain based on the best-of-class BFT Proof-of-stake Tendermint consensus engine.
 We built IOV Name Service using Weave.

 **IOV Chrome Extension** is our Google Chrome Extension to connect to different chains and get a human friendly addresses.
-It connects to the IOV Wallet (web-based) which demonstrates the different features of IOV-core.
+It connects to the IOV Wallet (web-based) which demonstrates the different features of IOV Core.